M31-Capital/Investment_Theses/english/THORChain (RUNE).md

     * Chainflip
     * Coin98

-Recent Trends & Changes
+## Recent Trends & Changes

-●	Multichain launch, showing cross-chain swaps are indeed possible with Thorchain.
+* Multichain launch, showing cross-chain swaps are indeed possible with Thorchain.
-●	Multichain shutdown due to exploits.
+* Multichain shutdown due to exploits.
-●	Stopped to audit the protocol, hired a white-hat team to protect the protocol, released a bug bountry program, implemented security features like insolvency alerts and in discussions for TVL insurance.
+* Stopped to audit the protocol, hired a white-hat team to protect the protocol, released a bug bountry program, implemented security features like insolvency alerts and in discussions for TVL insurance.

-## Technology:
+## Technology

 There is currently no efficient way of executing cross-chain swaps trustlessly.
 Thorchain seeks to solve this by creating a model where node/vault operators are economically incentivised to honestly facilitate cross-chain swaps, similar to how Bitcoin miners are economically incentivised not to 51% attack their network.